Time to Buy Beat-Down New Residential Investment Corp. (NRZ) Stock? Here is the INSIGHT

 New Residential Investment Corp. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $17.34 on 02/12/19, with the lowest value was $13.63 for the same time period, recorded on 08/28/19.

-The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 2.28 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 5.59 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 The Analysts eye on New Residential Investment Corp.
 (NRZ)